 The 2015 FA Insight Study of Advisory Firms: People and Pay

-FA Insight invites you to participate in its seventh annual industry study: People and Pay.
+FA Insight, along with media partner Financial Planning, invites you to participate in its seventh annual industry study: People and Pay.
 Promising meaningful insight that is applicable for any advisor interested in better business performance, People and Pay focuses special attention on how firms position their people and utilize incentive pay in order best facilitate and accommodate growth.
-Fielding is open now until March 27th.
+Fielding is open now until April 10th.

 For an overview of survey questions, click here.

 We collect lots of data, but it’s what we do with it that counts.
 FA Insight conducts proprietary research across the financial services industry, enabling us to stay ahead of market trends and offer you the chance to gain a broader perspective on your business, determine areas that need improvement, and gain new ideas that help you make progress.

 Our flagship research initiative is the FA Insight Study of Advisory Firms.
 Produced annually, this report gives advisory firm owners critical data for benchmarking their firm’s performance against peers.
 In addition, the report offers consultative prescriptions for success.

 The FA Insight Study of Advisory Firms: People and Pay Compensation Update for 2014